mitmedialab/sherlock-project/README.md

 # Sherlock: data and deployment scripts.

-Sherlock is a deep-learning approach to semantic data type detection which is important for, among others, data cleaning and schema matching.
-This repository provides data and scripts to guide the deployment of Sherlock.
+Sherlock is a deep-learning approach to semantic data type detection which is helpful for, among others, data validation, processing and integration.
+This repository provides data and code to guide usage of Sherlock and replication of results.

 ### Installation of package
-This project is not installable through PyPI yet.
-For now, you can install Sherlock by cloning this repository, navigating to the root directory of this repository and run `pip install .`.
+You can install Sherlock by cloning this repository, and run `pip install .`.

 ### Demonstration of usage
-The notebooks in `notebooks/` prefixed with `01-train-paragraph-vector-features.ipynb` to `03-1-train-and-test-sherlock.ipynb` can be used to reproduce the results, and demonstrates the usage of Sherlock.
+The notebooks in `notebooks/` prefixed with `01-data processing.ipynb` and `02-1-train-and-test-sherlock.ipynb` can be used to reproduce the results, and demonstrate the usage of Sherlock (from data preprocessing to model training and evaluation).
+The `00-WIP-use-sherlock-out-of-the-box.ipynb` notebook demonstrates usage of the readily trained model for a given table (WIP).

 ### Data
-Data can be downloaded using the `download_data()` function in the `helpers` module.
+The raw data (corresponding to annotated table columns) can be downloaded using the `download_data()` function in the `helpers` module.
 This will download 3.6GB of data into the `data` directory.
+Use the `01-data-preprocessing.ipynb` notebook to preprocess this data.

 ### Making predictions for new dataset
-To use the pretrained model for generating predictions for a new dataset, features can be extracted using the `features.preprocessing` module.
-With the resulting feature vectors, the pretrained Sherlock model can be deployed on the dataset.
+To use the readily trained model for generating predictions for a new dataset, features can be extracted using the `features.preprocessing` module.
+With the resulting feature vectors, Sherlock can be used in a scikit-learn fashion (`fit`, `predict`, `predict_proba`).
+Training and evaluation is demonstrated in the `02-1-train-and-test-sherlock.ipynb` notebook.

-To retrain Sherlock, you are currently restricted to using 78 classes to comply with the original model architecture.
-The code of the neural network behind Sherlock will be added soon.

 ### Retraining Sherlock
-Sherlock can be retrained by using the code in the `deploy.train_sherlock` module.
+The notebook `02-1-train-and-test-sherlock.ipynb` illustrates how Sherlock, as constructed from the `SherlockModel` or loaded from a json file, can be retrained.
+The model will infer the number of unique classes from the training labels unless you load a model from a json file, the number of classes will be 78 in that case.

 ## Project Organization